-The Society of St Columba offers evening chapel services eight times per year in the Celtic Christian and Liberal-Catholic traditions as well as quarterly seasonal ceremonies.
-Our Chapel services combine the beauty of traditional sacramental worship and liturgy with a nature-centered and mystical approach to Christian Spirituality.
+The Society is an independent ecumenical religious community in the Celtic Christian, Liberal Catholic, and Contemplative traditions.
 We offer a welcoming, spiritually nurturing community whereby people can come together to celebrate the changing seasons and connect to God and each other through meditation, prayer, sacramental worship, and ceremony.

 Chapel Services

-The Societyof St Columba was established in 2016 as an ecumenical, religious community in the Celtic Christian and Contemplative Traditions.
+The Society of St Columba was established in 2016 as an ecumenical, religious community in the Celtic Christian and Contemplative Traditions.

 Seasonal Ceremonies